-Devise an affectionate, clever name for each grandchild.
-Whether it's "Bella Blue" or "Zippy Joe," its regular use will become part of family lore.

-Have a trademark kiss, unique for each grandchild.
-Two pecks on the tip of the nose, one peck on For example, have him or her call each cheek or one long and two short kisses on the forehead.
+- Devise an affectionate, clever name for each grandchild.
+Whether it's "Bella Blue" or "Zippy Joe," its regular use will become part of family lore. - Have a trademark kiss, unique for each grandchild.
+Two pecks each cheek or one long and two short kisses on the forehead.

-Invent a silent symbol of your connection to your grandchild: thumbs up, quiet clapping, peace sign, a wink or a gentle tug on an earlobe.

-Start a book club.
+- Invent a silent symbol of your connection to your grandchild: thumbs up, quiet clapping, peace sign, a wink or a gentle tug on an earlobe. - Start a book club.
 Name it after your grandchild ("The Lindsay Rose Book Club") and send or give her or him a book once a month.
 Baby board books are a good way to start.
-Pick them up inexpensively at yard sales, used-book sellers and thrift stores.

-Pass on their parents' toys.
+Pick them up inexpensively at yard sales, used-book sellers and thrift stores. - Pass on their parents' toys.
 Give grandchildren objects that once belonged to their parents such as a blanket, stuffed animal, high school letter sweater, trophy, books, a train set, dolls, baseball glove or photo album you may have saved.